Bristol School

 Francis Danby, The Avon Gorge, Looking toward Clifton, watercolour, c.
 1820.

 The Bristol School (or Bristol School of Artists) was the informal association and works of a group of artists working in Bristol, England, in the early 19th century.
 It was mainly active in the 1820s, although the origins and influences of the school have been traced over the wider period 1810-40.
 During the period of his participation in the activities of the Bristol School, Francis Danby developed the atmospheric, poetical style of landscape painting which then initiated his period of great success in London in the 1820s.
+The school is the institutional origin of the Royal West of England Academy.

 Formation

 The school initially formed around Edward Bird some years before his death in 1819.
 Having arrived in Bristol from Ireland in 1813, Francis Danby was a participant from around 1818-19 and remained connected to the group for around a decade, although he left Bristol for London in 1824.
 Other artists involved were Edward Villiers Rippingille, Samuel Jackson, James Johnson, Nathan Cooper Branwhite, William West, James Baker Pyne, George Arthur Fripp and Paul Falconer Poole.

 Amateur artists also participated.
 These included John Eagles, Francis Gold and his brother Henry, the surgeon John King and George Cumberland.
 Cumberland was a friend of William Blake and of many important members of the Royal Academy.
 Patrons of the school included the antiquarian George Weare Braikenridge and the industrialists John Gibbons, Daniel Wade Acraman and Charles Hare.